 Purchasing a property is an exciting experience, however, it is easy to let your heart rule your head.
 Not everyone has our wealth of experience in the French real estate industry and our experts have provided a brief introduction into the legalities of buying a house in France.

-The primary pitfall when buying property in France is the language barrier.
+The primary pitfall when buying property in the South of France is the language barrier.
 This factor makes understanding the buying process a challenge for non-French speakers mainly because the proceedings involved when purchasing real estate from abroad may vary from those that you are already familiar with.
 Napoleonic law has many seemingly contradictory nuances which, without the assistance of an experienced, bi-lingual property specialist, can become confusing, as well as risky!

 When making an offer on your chosen property, the Agent will ask you to sign a “Compris De Vente” or a “Promesse De Vente”.